Your questions answered on graduate recruitment at Network Rail

 Next is the assessment centre, which will include an interview.

-We will be closing for applications to our 2017 graduate and placement schemes on 5 December 2016.
+We will be closing applications for our 2019 graduate and placement schemes as soon as we receive enough applications.

 You’ll receive an auto-response as soon as you’ve submitted your application.
 We’ll then send you an email to confirm we’ve received your application.
 If we wish to progress you to the next stage, we’ll be in touch soon after this.